Last Updated on January 15, 2022 by Oddmund Groette

 But that is precisely why you should have a look at XLP:

-Why XLP is a great trading tool:
+Why XLP is a great tool to make trading strategies:

 XLP is great mainly because of three reasons: